Wasealex/VoiceMyMind/README.md

 -requirements.txt contains all the dependencies used to create flask application

 - To run the application, install the dependencies using pip install -r requirements.txt
-- Run the application using python -m run.py
+- Run the application using python -m run

 ## Contributing